OSGeo/OSGeoLive-doc/en/overview/52nSOS_overview.rst

 **Additional SOS operations**:

-* GetResult, for facilitating periodically polling sensor data
+* GetResult, for facilitating periodically polling sensor data.
-* GetObservationById, for retrieving specific individual observations
+* GetObservationById, for retrieving specific individual observations.
 * GetFeatureOfInterest, for requesting the GML encoded representation of the feature that is the target of the observation.
 * GetFeatureOfInterestTime, for determining the temporal availability of sensor data

 **Client**:

-A browser based test client `is available <http://localhost:8080/52nSOSv3.1.1/>`_ with the following features:
+* A browser based client provides test XML queries for all supported operations.

-* Graphical User Interface (see screenshot)
-* Test XML queries
-* For each operation mentioned above an example is provided
-* XML syntax highlighting

 Implemented Standards
 ---------------------